torbs/eik-lib.github.io/docs/server_file_structure.md

 The file structure of a package is stored in a package file at `/:root/:org/pkg/:name/:version.package.json`.

+## NPM Packages

+NPM packages are packages found in the NPM registry and published to Eik as a "copy".
+Packages from the NPM registry is published under this namespace to avoid name collision with packages.

+NPM packages are stored under `/:root/:org/npm/:name/:version/` and the structure of a package is arbitrary and untouched during upload by the service.

+The file structure of a NPM package is stored in a package file at `/:root/:org/pkg/:name/:version.package.json`.

 ## Import Maps

 Import maps are stored under `/:root/:org/map/:name/:version.import-map.json`.
 The filename of